worldline/angular-security-training/docs/csp/csp-pw.md

 Note : you will have to import and declare this new service in app.module.ts

-- Load the CSP with a meta tag and add an arbitrary "script" block with a nonce
+- Load the CSP with a meta tag and add an arbitrary `script` block with a nonce
 ``` typescript
         Update app.component.ts to add the following implementation